ASKnetCommunity/ASKnet.Community/_hubs/hub-3-junub-open-space.md

 ![Junub Open Space](/assets/img/hubs/03-content.jpg)

 Formed in 2016 and March 2017 legally registered as National Non-profit organization supporting youth empowerment and innovation culture in South Sudan, JunubOS operates on an open learning and peer learning approach.
 With support of partners, JunubOS runs activities that nurture youth collaboration, spreading awareness and capacity building workshops on using open educational material resources including the Open Learning guide, open hardware guide and #ASKotec Access to skill knowledge open tech emergency case .
 To enable environment of productive interactions, local material repurposing, knowledge acquisition or building a network /collaboration base.

-{:.list-inline}
-- Mission: Our mission is to grow with an empowered generation of youth for sustainable development. youth who are able to produce ideas and grow lasting startups in innovation, entrepreneurship or any maker scene of their choice. through availing resources. as well as developing synergies in the creative and technology clusters by nurturing leadership in collaborating with business, research partners, value chains stakeholders, and promoting innovative value propositions plus market.
-- Vision: We believe that innovation, entrepreneurship, and workforce development are a major pathway to solving the world’s most pressing socio-economic problems thus must be considered a global emergency.
-We give wealth creation the same Global attention like disease epidemics, disaster relief, protection, post-conflict reconstruction, global resources need to significantly focus on such efforts.(Vision) We envision building resilient Communities and idea culture that encourage community problem-solving schemes.
-- Location: Juba, South Sudan